smansri/elevate_2025/.clinerules/run_books/create_hunting_package_elevate25.md

     Cline->>Analyst: Present the TTPs and behaviours to the analyst for review and ask for confirmation to proceed.

     %% Step 4: Rule Development
     Using the information from Step 3, draft a YARA-L rule based on the ttps and behaviours and present it to the user.
-Use the YARA-L style guide titled "SECOPS_YARAL_STYLE_GUIDE.md" Append the "-elevate2025" to the fiulename.
+Use the YARA-L style guide titled "SECOPS_YARAL_STYLE_GUIDE.md", "YARAL_SYNTAX.md", "OVERVIEW_OF_YARAL_LANGUAGE" from elevate2025/.clinerules.
+Append the "-elevate2025" to the fiulename.

     %% Step 5: Ask User
     Cline->>Analyst: Ask the user to review the YARA-L rules created.